logansease/QwikJson/README.md

 ## Further Notes

-In addition to parsing and serializing JSON, the other essential pieice of communicatiing with Restful APIs is a good networking library.
+In addition to parsing and serializing JSON, the other essential pieice of communicatiing with RESTful APIs is a good networking library.
 Consider using QwikHttp in combination with this library to complete your toolset. https://github.com/qonceptual/QwikHttp